uniquelau/vdb.vs-templates/readme.md

 5. Extract and copy files into 'Web' project
 6. Use a good merge tool to handle file merges
 7. Stage and Commit files (suggestion: merge files directory by directory, e.g. root, config, etc)
-8. Run Visaul Studio project
+8. Run Visual Studio project
 9. Build solution
 10. Git Commit

 ## Notes

-Project uses a common directory for binairies which are used for build.
+Project uses a common directory for binaries which are used for build.
 Package DLL's from any project are copied into this directory.
 On a successful build these are then copied into the Web project.
 This avoids issues with missing DLL's when deploying the project.

+## Known issues

+1. Robocopy will fail if `node_modules` if present.
+Use `rimraf` to remove.

+When installing you have full control over the version of Umbraco you wish to use.

 ## Features

 1. robots.txt - Indexing is automatically disabled when not on production domain.
-2.

 ## Useful Resources